craigbuckler/oldclink/src/pages/about-old-clink/#index.md

 > All the worries and stress of normal life melted away.
 <cite>K &amp; R Masters, Newton Lonquille</cite>

 The Old Clink offers a unique opportunity to escape.
 Those who stay leave feeling relaxed and rejuvenated.
-[Book your next holiday today...]([root]book-holiday-home/)
+[Book your next Old Clink holiday today...]([root]book-accommodation/)

 <figure>